revanks/Machine_Learning_Technique_For_Flow_Regime_Classification/README.md

 Image Credit: Mudawar et. al.

 ## Methods
-- More than 390+ experimental two-phase pressure drop data is taken from the literature with features- mass flux, vapor quality, pipe diameter, saturation pressure and saturation temperature
+- More than 390+ experimental two-phase flow regimes data is taken from the literature with features- mass flux, vapor quality, pipe diameter, saturation pressure and saturation temperature

 - RFC and XGBC models trained with 22 input features to classify 7 different flow regimes